 You can also choose to use the Decimate modifier at render time or when exporting a 3D tree model to a different application.

 EDIT: The Grove now automatically adds Decimate modifiers to twigs with the Viewport Detail parameter.

 When you have many trees in your scene, even a decimated mesh may be too much to handle for your graphics card.
 That’s where the second solution kicks in, to change the way Blender draws particles.
 Select one of the two twig duplicator objects and head to the Particle Settings.
 Scroll all the way down to the Display Panel.
 Select Circle and increase the Draw Size to match the size of your twig.
 Repeat this process for the other twig duplicator object.
 Viewport should be smooth again.
 While at render time, Blender will use the twig object.

 The twig system is very flexible.
 The twig 3D models made by the Grove are made for realism, they capture every detail in a twig.
 Although they take almost no memory with (GPU) rendering, they are not usable in game engines.
 However, you can make your own twigs with just the amount of detail you want.
 You can distribute your own low polygon image mapped branches.

 As a tree grows older, the branching structure can get quite complex.
 Although the twig system can save amazing amounts of memory, branches can also fill up your (GPU) memory quite quickly.
-You can reduce the amount of polygons when using the Advanced Mesh build type.
-It allows you to reduce the profile resolution based on the thickness of the branch, for high poly trunks and low poly branch ends.
+You can control the reduction of the amount of polygons based on the thickness of the branch, for high poly trunks and low poly branch ends.